Treatment for gastritis

 - Belching or bloating.
 Gastritis may cause this if it is chronic or severe, but it may also be gas.

 - Feeling particularly “full” in your upper abdomen after a meal.

 - Unexplained weight loss.
 Of course, if you’re feeling nauseated and lacking in appetite, weight loss is to be expected.

-Note that all of these symptoms are mild on their own, and all can indicate many other ailments, too.
-What you think could be gastritis might turn out to be heartburn, for example.
-Stomach flu and stomach ulcers also share some symptoms with gastritis.
-That’s why it’s necessary to be tested by a doctor to determine whether your ailment truly is gastritis, or whether it’s something else altogether.
+Note that all of these symptoms are mild and can indicate many other ailments, too.
+What you think could be gastritis might be heartburn, for example.
+Stomach flu and stomach ulcers also share some symptoms of gastritis.
+A doctor must perform tests to ascertain whether your condition is truly gastritis or something else entirely.

 Some gastritis sufferers suffer additional symptoms brought about by stomach bleeding.
 Gastritis is rarely severe enough to cause stomach bleeding, but it happens occasionally if the stomach lining has been penetrated.
 A bleeding stomach can cause you to vomit blood or to have black, tarry stools.
-If you have either of these symptoms, you should see a doctor immediately.
+You should see a doctor immediately if you have either of these symptoms.

 Natural treatment is the way to go for effective treatment of gastritis without causing any side effects.